crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 ## Guiding Principles

 Our users are the stakeholders on how we make decisions.
 There are two types of users for managed resources:
-* Input Users: Users who configure/create/manage the resource. `Crossplane Claim` Controller, `Cluster Admin` are a few examples of this type.
+* Input Users: Users who configure/create/manage the resource.
 We want our `Spec` to be the source of truth for them to configure everything about the resource.
 * Output Users: Users who refer to/query/use/extract information from the managed resource.
 We want them to be able to perform all read-only operations on the given resource as if they have the cloud provider's API available.
 This can include configurations and metadata information about the resource.

+### Group Version Kind (GVK)

+All Kubernetes Custom Resources belong to a group and are of a certain kind and version.
+There may be multiple kinds in a group and multiple versions of the same kind.
+In Crossplane, Custom Resources should mirror the provider API type that they represent as close as possible in group and kind.
+For instance, AWS has a `Cluster` type that is part of the `eks` [package].
+The first version of the `Cluster` custom resource should be of `kind: Cluster` and `apiVersion: eks.aws.crossplane.io/v1alpha1`.

 ### Naming Conventions